 Earth conductivity distributions are complex.
 To allow maximum flexibility to produce a model of arbitrary shape it is important that M, the number of cells representing the model, is large.
 In our inversions M will almost always be greater than N, the number of data.
-The inverse problem therefore reduces to finding a set of M parameters using only N data constraints under the condition that M,N. Clearly the solution is no unique and this nonuniqueness represents the principle obstacle for obtaining unambiguous information about earth structure from the observations.
+The inverse problem therefore reduces to finding a set of M parameters using only N data constraints under the condition that M,N. Clearly the solution is no unique and this non-uniqueness represents the principle obstacle for obtaining unambiguous information about earth structure from the observations.